-To jump start your car:
+To jump start your car follow these directions closely:

-Open the hood and check the physical condition of the battery (see page 145).
+1. Open the hood and check the physical condition of the battery (see page 127).
 In very cold weather, check the condition of the electrolyte.
 If it seems slushy or like ice, do not try jump starting until it thaws.